howtoedittv/tilix-gentoo/README.md

 Tilix installer script for Gentoo Linux

 **tilix-gentoo** provides a simple way to install **Tilix**, a tiling terminal emulator, on **Gentoo Linux**.
-The goal of this project is to make installing Tilix quick and straightforward without manual setup.
+The goal of this project is to make installing the tilix terminal in a quick and straightforward way without any need for manual setup.

-The repository contains a single file:

-- `get-tilix`

 ---